wonma/100-days-of-code/log.md

 **Thoughts**
 Still feeling like I'm very new to Grid.
 I need more practical exercises.

+---
+### Day 24: September 7, Wednesday

+**Today's Progress**
+- **grid-template-areas** in the container and **grid-area** when I want to assign each element to a specific cell.
+  - Let's say I create 4 names for 4 different areas.
+And I want to assign the html element to be allocated to the "area".
+  - Suppose there are 2 x 3 table of 6 cells.
+I might want to distribute cells to have a total of 4 areas.
+This means a set of two cells will share one area and another set of two cells will share another area.

+**Thoughts**
+I started to believe that taking a slow step one at a time helps me to examine the subject matter at hand deeper and digest each concept better.
+This slow and micro improvement approach, I feel, helps me grow confidence and develop small muscles to do a bigger task later.
+Persistence is the key and to do so, I need to break things down and do really small things each day.

 <!--
 ### Day 1: June 27, Monday